 Before you start speaking to a broker or lender, it’s important to have a clear idea of your income and outgoings each month.
-A lender will need to know what your earnings are, and you will need to have a year’s worth of bank statements and three months’ worth of salary slips.
+A lender will need to know what your earnings are, and you’ll need to have three months’ worth of bank statements and salary slips.
 If you are self-employed, a lender will normally ask to see bank statements and an SA302 form which shows your income for each tax year.

 Try to clear your debts

 Try to pay off or clear any loans or credit card balances.
-This not only demonstrates that you are reliable when it comes to paying back loans but also shows that you are able to manage your money well and take responsibility for any sums you have borrowed.
+This not only demonstrates that you are reliable when it comes to paying back loans but also shows that you are able to manage your money well and take responsibility for the amounts you have borrowed.
 At the very least, make sure credit card and loan payments are paid on time each month and you don’t miss any payments.

 A prospective lender will look at your credit history and see if you have been able to manage loans and other types of credit in the past.
 Always repay loans on time so that you have a good reputation as a reliable borrower.
-If you don’t have a credit card, it may be in your best interests to get one, use it for a while and pay off the balance in full each month.
-Again, this shows that you can manage your money and builds up a healthy credit history which will stand you in good stead when applying for a mortgage.
-If you don’t know what your credit rating is, you can check it free of charge at Experian.
+Again, this shows that you can manage your money and builds up a healthy credit history.
+You can check your credit report with Checkmyfile.

 Get onto the electoral register

-Not being on it can affect your credit score and being on the electoral roll can also help you to verify your identify which is essential when applying for a mortgage.
+Not being on it can affect your credit rating, and being on the electoral roll can also help you to verify your identity, which is important when applying for a mortgage.
 You might be able to get a mortgage without being on the electoral roll, but it is more challenging, and some lenders will turn you down if you’re not on it.
 To register, you must be a British citizen or an Irish or EU citizen living in the UK.
-It only takes about five minutes to register and you will need your national insurance number.
+It only takes about five minutes to register, and you will need your national insurance number.
 You can register on the government’s website.

 Talk to a broker

 A broker has access to a wide range of competitive mortgage products and will be able to find the best mortgage offer to suit your needs.
-They will also be up to date with what is going on in the market which means they can save you a lot of time trawling around if you were to do the mortgage search for yourself.
+They will also be up to date with what is going on in the market, which means they can save you a lot of time trawling around if you were to do the mortgage search for yourself.
 They will deal with your lender directly and save you a lot of time.
 They may also have access to deals not always available direct to consumers, which could save you money.

 Factor in other costs of buying a property